phamkhoi06/FlappyBirdGame/README.md

 Go to our [Latest Release](https://github.com/phamkhoi06/FlappyBirdGame/releases/latest) page and download your preferred variant.
 After downloading, extract the contents and run the executable file to start playing.

+Or you can build the project from source code as following.

 ## Building

+### Visual Studio IDE (Recommended)
 > [!NOTE]
-> The launcher project is for chainload the main executable in ./bin folder cause massive of DLL files.
+> The launcher project is for chainload the main executable in ./bin folder cause massive of DLL files when using `Release - Dynamic Linking` configuration.

 The built project structure is as follows:
 ```
-Folder PATH listing for volume Data
-Volume serial number is EE5B-78F0
-D:\WORKSPACE\VISUAL STUDIO 2022\SOURCE\REPOS\FLAPPYBIRDGAME\BUILD
 │
 │   launcher.exe
 │